Real Estate

 The running workflow is code.
 AI is used to design, document, and repair the process, and only used inside the workflow where reasoning or extraction is actually needed.

-Every managing broker I know has a version of this story.
-Mine happened on a Friday afternoon when one of our agents called the office in a panic.
-She had a listing appointment in forty-five minutes and needed a lockbox.
-She had checked out three lockboxes over the past two months.
-All three were deployed on properties.
-She could not remember which properties.
-Nobody in the office could tell her, because our lockbox tracking system was a handwritten sign-out sheet on a clipboard next to the supply closet.
+Most managing brokers have a version of this story.
+An agent calls the office before a listing appointment, needing a lockbox.
+She has checked out three over the past two months, all deployed on properties, and cannot remember which ones.
+Nobody in the office can tell her either, because lockbox tracking is a handwritten sign-out sheet on a clipboard next to the supply closet.

-That lockbox cost $125.
-Finding it cost an hour of the office coordinator’s time.
-And the listing appointment almost fell apart because the agent could not demonstrate basic organisational competence — showing up without the equipment needed to do the job.
+That lockbox costs $125.
+Finding it burns an hour of the office coordinator’s time.
+And the appointment nearly falls apart because the agent shows up without the equipment needed to do the job.

 This is not an unusual story.
 It is an every-week story at real estate offices across the country.